cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/StackDeployment/README.md

 The [RiverLevelsAgent] (also referred to as *Flood Agent*) instantiates river level data from the [Environment Agency] into the KG.
 Details on building and deploying the agent are provided in its README and only summarised here:

-* Create Blazegraph namespace specified in the docker-compose file (i.e. `riverstations`) before spinning up the agent
+* Create Blazegraph namespace specified in the docker-compose file (i.e. `river_stations`) before spinning up the agent
 * Both the `datum.json` and `river_stations.csv` files provided in the [river_level_agent input folder] shall be copied over to the root directory of the agent (i.e. the location where the agent's `docker-compose.yml` file is located)
 * To deploy the agent (using the pulled image) to the spun up stack, simply run the following command to initialise the stations and start a scheduled update that downloads data from the API daily.
 See the `docker-compose_riverstations.yml` in the [Agent docker-compose file folder] for the actually used compose file:
     ```bash